Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

 About 3-D Secure
 -----------------

-:term:`3-D Secure` History
+3-D Secure History
-  In early 2001, VISA introduced a security protocol called 3-D Secure to improve online transaction performance and to accelerate the growth of electronic commerce through increased consumer confidence.
+  In early 2001, VISA introduced a security protocol called :term:`3-D Secure` to improve online transaction performance and to accelerate the growth of electronic commerce through increased consumer confidence.

 Objective of 3-D secure
-  The objective of 3-D Secure was to provide Issuers with the ability to actually authenticate cardholders during an online purchase, to reduce the likelihood of fraudulent usage of payment cards and to improve transaction performance to benefit merchants, consumers and acquirers.
+  The objective of 3-D Secure was to provide Issuers with the ability to actually authenticate cardholders during an online purchase, 3-D Secure to reduce the likelihood of fraudulent usage of payment cards and to improve transaction performance to benefit merchants, consumers and acquirers.
   VISA's branded 3-D Secure Program is commonly known as Verified By VISA (VbV).
   Services based on the protocol have been also been adopted by MasterCard, under the name MasterCard SecureCode TM(MSC).